fwojcik/smhasher3/hashes/README.advancedtopics.md

 for transferring data to and from memory is because that is the only way to guarantee that they will all work on all platforms, regardless of memory alignment or platform restrictions, and will not invoke Undefined Behavior.
-It also allows people to easily find the places where a hash implementations interfaces with "the outside world", and enforcing uniformity of memory access is also the most fair way to compare performance across hashes.
+It also allows people to easily find the places where a hash implementations interfaces with "the outside world".
+Finally, enforcing uniformity of memory access is also the most fair way to compare performance across hashes.

 Memory transfer routines are one thing that varies very widely across hashes, and